dipakkr/A-to-Z-Resources-for-Students/README.md

 <h1 align="center"> A to Z Resources for Students </h1>

-If you think this repository helped you in any in finding new opportunities, tag me on Twitter( @HQdeepak ) and help it reach more people in the community.
+If you think this repository helped you in any in finding new opportunities, tag me on Twitter at [@HQdeepak](https://twitter.com/HQdeepak) and help it reach more people in the community.

 [Buy Me a Coffee](https://www.buymeacoffee.com/dipakkr)